 Tides, Rip Currents, and Safe Swimming

-As we progress through the Spring, each passing day brings us one step closer to beach season.
-For many, the summertime marks countless days spent relaxing at the beach.
-Laying in the sun, building a sand castle, and swimming in the water are some pastimes enjoyed by various beachgoers.
-However, safety precautions cannot be forgotten while enjoying a day at the beach, especially when it comes to floating in the ocean or riding some waves.
-Tides and rip currents are two factors that have an effect on swimmer's safety, and will be discussed further below.
+For many, the summer time marks countless days spent relaxing at the beach.
+Laying in the sun, building sand castles, and of course swimming in the ocean are some well known pastimes enjoyed by beachgoers.
+However, safety precautions cannot be forgotten while enjoying a day at the beach, especially when it comes to swimming in the ocean or riding some nice waves on a surfboard.
+Tides and Rip Currents are two factors that have an effect on swimmer's safety, and will be discussed below.

-First, let's talk about what exactly tides are and how they form.
-A tide can be defined as the alternating rise and fall of the ocean's waters (though tides can occur in some rivers and lakes, too).
+So let's discuss what tides are and how they form.
+A tide is defined as the alternating rise and fall of the ocean (though tides can occur in rivers and lakes, too).
 This rise and fall is caused by the gravitational pull of the Moon on Earth, as well as Earth's rotational force.
-High tide, which is when water advances to its farthest extent on the shoreline, occurs on the side of Earth closest to the moon.
-Since this side of Earth most strongly experiences the Moon's gravitational pull, the Earth's surface bulges and water's rise, forming a high tide.
+High tide is when water advances to its farthest extent on the shoreline and occurs on the side of Earth closest to the moon.
+Since this side of Earth most strongly experiences the Moon's gravitational pull, the Earth's surface bulges and water's rise, forming a higher tide.
 However, high tides also form on the side of Earth directly opposite/facing away from the Moon.
 Here, the rotational force of Earth is strongest while the Moon's gravitational force is weakest, causing seas to rise as well.
 Elsewhere on Earth, the ocean recedes to its farthest extent on the shoreline, therefore creating low tides.

 Depiction of Earth's High and Low Tides, Courtesy of National Geographic

-The sun plays a minor role in the formation of tides, too.
-When the Earth, Moon, and Sun line up (which occurs at a full moon or new moon) more extreme high and low tides can occur, which happens about every two weeks across our oceans (known as spring or king tides).
+The sun does play a role, though its quite minor in comparison to the Moon's effect.
+When the Earth, Moon, and Sun all line up (which occurs during a full moon or new moon) more extreme high and low tides can occur.
+These are called Spring or "King" tides, which occur every two weeks across our oceans.

 Depiction of Earth's Highest and Lowest Tides, Courtesy of National Geographic